 Editors Circle member and bridal stylist Maradee Wahl of Dear Maradee has been sharing her styling advice for Inside Weddings readers who have shared their questions on Facebook and Instagram.
-This week, she's sharing her wedding style tips for petite brides.
+Today, she's sharing her wedding style tips for petite brides.
 While many people have told brides-to-be that they can't wear certain silhouettes due to their height, Maradee explains her tips for donning the dress style you've always dreamed of – no matter how tall you are.

 Photo by Elizabeth Messina; Bridal Stylist: Maradee Wahl for Dear Maradee

 Read on to learn more about choosing a dress for a petite body type in the next Dear Maradee post, below:

 I am a petite bride and am concerned that many styles I like won’t be flattering on my specific frame...
 Can you help me pick the best option for my wedding day?

 There are a number of regulations on the Internet about what you should or should not wear as a petite woman.
 While I somewhat agree with the overall suggestions for everyday clothing, I usually don’t agree with these regimented restrictions for a bride on her wedding day.

 In fact, choosing a custom-made bridal gown is the best opportunity to select a unique style that may never work with clothing off the rack.

 If you’ve been following my past advice, you know my theory that applies to everything (including life!) is that a bride can have whatever she has dreamed of as long as she pays attention to the overall look and considers proportion and balance.

 The most common advice you will hear is that petite brides should never wear a ball gown or mermaid style, as these cuts make a bride appear shorter.
 How disappointing to imagine you can’t wear two of the most classic and lovely bridal gown silhouettes for your wedding!

 Here are my top ideas to avoid a shortening effect on a bride: